Tumult97/Obsidian-Files/Craft City Validator.md

 # User Story
- - As a developer i want to be able to validat
+ - As a developer i want to be able to validate that a city sent into